 We both were bleeding keywords at a staggering rate.
 Within a few months, I had lost over 3,000 keywords in the top 100.

-How the bug originated
+How we believe the bug originated

 The popular SEO plugin Yoast released an update in March that automatically switched a setting for indexing images.